 I-80 exit 284, Walcott, IA 52773

 The mecca of rest stops is, without a doubt, Iowa 80.
-It’s not only the most popular rest stop in the US, it’s also the world’s largest.
+It’s not only the most popular rest stop in the U.S., but it’s also the world’s largest.
 Iowa 80 sits on 225 acres of land, 75 of which are developed.
-It has its own barber shop, chiropractor, dentist, dog wash and truck wash, library and movie theater.
+It has its own barbershop, chiropractor, dentist, dog wash and truck wash, library and movie theater.
 Take a shower in one of their 24 private rooms, work out in the gym or relax in their driver den.

 If you go at a certain time of the year, you may be lucky enough to take part in the Trucker’s Jamboree, a festival celebrating truck driving and its culture.
 If you can’t make it during the festival, you can always visit the truck showroom and museum.